BlackHoods/BlackHoods.github.io/content/post/NgrBot/vb_packer_analysis.md

 ## Abstract ##
 As malware analyst one of the most tricky executable to analyze that I faced are the P-code visual basic executables.
 That is why I am writing this post, to help all new analysts who need some tips to unmask this kind of tricky malicious executable :).

-In order to illustrate the explanation I will use a malware sample known as NgrBot which comes “packeted” in a Visual Basic executable.
+In order to illustrate the explanation I will use a malware sample known as NgrBot which comes “packed” in a Visual Basic executable.

 It can be downloaded from VirusTotal --> MD5: 2749db2586ed61451442e19615674010